krasimir/kuker/README.md

 ![custom event](./img/screenshot_custom_event.jpg)

 The only one required property is `type`.
 You may skip the others if you want. `icon` is one of the [FontAwesome](http://fontawesome.io/icons/) icons.

+I'll be more then happy to see you contributing to [kuker-emitters](https://github.com/krasimir/kuker-emitters).
+There're also utility functions for calling `postMessage` or the so called `guard` function that protects the emitter calls in production.

+## In production

+Don't worry about shipping instrumented application.
+If you use some of the [predefined emitters](https://github.com/krasimir/kuker-emitters) they have a `guard` function which checks if the Kuker extension is installed.
+If not they do nothing.
+Also there is a check for the `window` object so you don't get weird errors if you server-side-render your code.

 ## Misc